How to Make the Ultimate Mimosa Bar!

 Well, you’ve gotta have some classic orange juice at your mimosa bar.
 But if you can, try to use fresh squeezed orange juice for the best and freshest flavor.
 If you need to buy it, go for one that contains pulp as it’s closer to fresh squeezed that way.

 For other fruit juice options, go with what’s in season.
 Late summer mimosas are amazing with fresh peach purée (Bellini) or even watermelon.
-Just purée your preferred fruit and you’ve got yourself the perfect juices for your mimosa.
+Apple cider is abundant in the fall.

 - Orange juice